Crohn's disease: Prognosis

 Crohn's disease is a chronic condition for which there is no known cure.
 It is characterised by periods of improvement followed by episodes when symptoms flare up.
 With treatment, most people achieve a healthy weight, and the mortality rate for the disease is relatively low.
 It can vary from being benign to very severe, and people with CD could experience just one episode or have continuous symptoms.
-It usually reoccurs, although some people can remain disease-free for years or decades.
+It usually recurs, although some people can remain disease-free for years or decades.
 Up to 80% of people with Crohn's disease are hospitalized at some point during the course of their disease, with the highest rate occurring in the first year after diagnosis.
 Most people diagnosed with Crohn's require surgery for complications or symptoms of the disease within their lifetime, although the rate associated with this is decreasing with better access to modern treatments.
 Most people with Crohn's live a normal lifespan.
-However, Crohn's disease is associated with a small increase in risk of small bowel and colorectal carcinoma (bowel cancer).
+However, Crohn's disease is associated with a much greater increase in risk of small bowel and colorectal carcinoma (bowel cancer).

 Epidemiology

 The percentage of people with Crohn's disease has been determined in Norway and the United States and is similar at 6 to 7.1:100,000.
 The Crohn's & Colitis Foundation of America cites this number as approx 149:100,000; NIH cites 28 to 199 per 100,000.
 Crohn's disease is more common in northern countries, and with higher rates still in the northern areas of these countries.
 The incidence of Crohn's disease is thought to be similar in Europe but lower in Asia and Africa.
 It also has a higher incidence in Ashkenazi Jews and smokers.

 Crohn's disease begins most commonly in people in their teens and 20s, and people in their 50s through to their 70s.
 It is rarely diagnosed in early childhood.
 It usually affects female children more severely than males.
 However, only slightly more women than men have Crohn's disease.
 Parents, siblings or children of people with Crohn's disease are 3 to 20 times more likely to develop the disease.
-Twin studies find that if one has the disease there is a 55% chance the other will too.
+Twin studies find that if one has the disease, there is a 55% chance the other will too.

 The incidence of Crohn's disease is increasing in Europe and in newly industrialised countries.
 For example, in Brazil, there has been an annual increase of 11% in the incidence of Crohn's disease since 1990.